richardbeare/ASCIA_Vis_Workshop/README.md

 The sites below have versions for Windows and Mac.
 Choose appropriately.

+Talk to your local IT staff if you don't have permission to install software.

 1. Install the most recent version of R (4.2.1) from this site: [https://cran.ms.unimelb.edu.au/](https://cran.ms.unimelb.edu.au/).
 It looks old fashioned, but is the correct place.
     * There are two flavours of R for the Mac - R-4.2.1-arm64.pkg for newer M1 Macs and R-4.2.1.pkg for Intel Macs
 1. Install Rstudio from this site: [https://www.rstudio.com/products/rstudio/download/#download](https://www.rstudio.com/products/rstudio/download/#download).